The lineage of Rohai

 Based on the facts and assumptions above, we can conclude the following.

-- Anko Itosu might have known and taught Rohai, but that there is no written evidence for it
+• Anko Itosu might have known and taught Rohai, but there is no written evidence for it

 Sokon Matsumura was from Shuri.
 And as Choki Motobu studied with Matsumura, if Matsumura did practice Rohai, Motobu probably would have known and wouldn’t have written that it was only practiced in Tomari.